richardupright/TF-cronos/README.md

 	git push origin dev
 	```
 1. create a new workspace on Terraform (*tf-cronos-dev*)
-	1. select git as vcs, in advanced settings on step 3 specify the vcs branch as dev
+	1. select git as VCS, in advanced settings on step 3 specify the VCS branch as dev
 		* if this is not specified, Terraform will use the master branch to check for configuration files.
 	1. in the settings of the workspace, set the apply method to auto apply (not manual)
 		* with auto apply, every push on the branch dev will start a terraform plan / apply (a queue)
-		* with manual apply, you need to queue a plan manually everytime you want to apply a new configuration
+		* with manual apply, you need to queue a plan manually every time you want to apply a new configuration
 1. When you want to apply the change you made in the dev branch into the prod branch, you have to configure the master branch to be *protected*
 	1. on git, settings > branches > add rule and enter master as the branch pattern to protect
 	1. apply the *Require pull request reviews before merging* and *Require status checks to pass before merging*